hudson-rosa/qalango_qpi/README.md

     export PYTHONPATH=/absolute/path/to/qpi_dashboard/app:$PYTHONPATH
 ```

-Or, the tests can be directly triggered with the env variables set via bash script file `sh pytest_env.sh` or even the Python file `run_pytest_with_vars.py`:
+Or, the tests can be directly triggered with the env variables set via bash script file `sh run_pytest_with_vars.sh` or even the Python file `run_pytest_with_vars.py`:

 ```bash
     sh run_pytest_with_vars.sh